symbol/symbol-docs/source/cli.rst

 .. code-block:: bash

     --profile <profile>        - (Optional) Select between your profiles, by providing a profile name.
     -a, --address <address>    - Account address.
-    -n, --num-transactions <numTransactions> - (Optional) Number of transactions.
+    -n, --page-size <pageSize> - (Optional) Number of transactions per page.
 [10] -i, --id <id>              - (Optional) Identifier of the transaction after which we want the transactions to be returned.
+    -o, --order <order>        - (Optional): Order of transactions.
+DESC.
+Newer to older.
+ASC.
+Older to newer.
+[DESC]

 *Command*